muehmar/gradle-openapi-schema/README.md

 generates simple classes for parameters (`#/component/parameters` section) to support checking the constraints.

 * Immutable Java classes
-* Special builder pattern for safe creation of instances
+* Special builder pattern for compile-time-safe creation of instances
 * JSON deserializing and serializing support with jackson
 * Customization of the code generation
 * Support for Java Bean Validation 2.x and Jakarta Bean Validation 2.x / 3.x